 If your item hasn’t turned up, use the tracking information provided by the seller to see where it’s at.
 No tracking info?
 Message the seller for an update.
 If they haven’t marked the item as dispatched within 7 days of purchase you’ll get an automatic refund.
 If the seller isn’t being helpful or you still don’t know where your item is, contact us and we’ll get it sorted!
 Find out more about our Buyer Protection here.

 Our Buyer Protection Scheme guarantees you a full refund if your item doesn’t arrive or if it is significantly different from the seller’s description.
 You will not be eligible for a refund if the seller described the item accurately but it doesn’t fit or doesn’t suit your little one, or if you’ve simply changed your mind (the good news is you can just sell it on again though!).

 If you’ve got a problem or complaint regarding an item you’re buying, we strongly encourage you to send a message directly to the seller in the first instance.
 In most cases this is the quickest and simplest way to find a solution.
-If the seller isn’t being helpful, or you’ve got a complaint about dotte, please contact us.
+If the seller isn’t being helpful, or you’ve got a complaint about dotte, please contact us at [email protected].

-If you’ve seen a listing you want to report you can do this by simply clicking on ‘report item’ in the top right corner of the item listing.
+If you’ve seen a listing you want to report you can do this by simply clicking on ‘Report item’ underneath the product details section.

 On dotte, sellers can either build the cost of postage into the pricing of an item, select from our recommended shipping providers and options when listing, or choose to absorb the cost themselves.
 If a buyer purchases multiple items from you in one go, we recommend offering them a discount to reflect the savings you are making on postage by only having to send out one parcel.